 - Address your questions and concerns along the way

-If you are seeking a Chicago hypoxic-ischemic encephalopathy lawyer to represent you, the Birth Injury Lawyers Group can review your case today.
+If you are seeking a hypoxic-ischemic encephalopathy lawyer in Chicago to represent you, the Birth Injury Lawyers Group can review your case today.
 A representative is standing by to take your call and discuss your child’s HIE and your ability to recover compensation.
-Call us today at (800) 222-9529 for your free case review.
+Call us today for your free case review.